emer/axon/README.md

 * `CaP` = EWMA of `CaM` with smoothing factor `1/PTau` (typically 1/40), representing the plus, LTP direction of weight change and capturing the function of CaMKII in the Kinase learning rule.
 * `CaD` = EWMA of `CaP` with smoothing factor `1/DTau` (typically 1/40), representing the minus, LTD direction of weight change and capturing the function of DAPK1 in the Kinase learning rule.
 * `CaDiff` = difference `CaP - CaD `-- this is the error signal that drives error-driven learning.
+* `RLRate` = recv-unit based learning rate multiplier, reflecting the sigmoid derivative computed from the `CaSpkD` of recv unit, and the normalized difference `(CaSpkP - CaSpkD) / Max(CaSpkP - CaSpkD)`.

+#### Stats, aggregate values

 * `SpkMaxCa` = Ca smoothed like `CaSpkP` but only starting at `MaxCycStart` cycle, to prevent inclusion of carryover spiking from prior theta cycle trial -- the `PTau` time constant otherwise results in significant carryover.
+This is the input to `SpkMax`.
-* `SpkMax` = maximum `CaSpkP` across one theta cycle time window -- used for specialized algorithms that have more phasic behavior within a single trial, e.g., basal ganglia matrix layer gating.
+* `SpkMax` = maximum `CaSpkP` across one theta cycle time window (max of `SpkMaxCa`) -- used for specialized algorithms that have more phasic behavior within a single trial, e.g., basal ganglia matrix layer gating.
 Also useful for visualization of peak activity of neurons.
 * `SpkPrv` = final `CaSpkD` activation state at end of previous theta cycle.
 Used for specialized learning mechanisms that operate on delayed sending activations.
 * `SpkSt1` = the activation state at specific time point within current state processing window (e.g., 50 msec for beta cycle within standard theta cycle), as saved by `SpkSt1()` function.
 Used for example in hippocampus for CA3, CA1 learning.
 * `SpkSt2` = the activation state at specific time point within current state processing window (e.g., 100 msec for beta cycle within standard theta cycle), as saved by `SpkSt2()` function.
 Used for example in hippocampus for CA3, CA1 learning.
-* `RLRate` = recv-unit based learning rate multiplier, reflecting the sigmoid derivative computed from the `CaSpkD` of recv unit, and the normalized difference `(CaSpkP - CaSpkD) / Max(CaSpkP - CaSpkD)`.
+* `DASign` = sign of dopamine-based learning effects for this neuron -- 1 = D1, -1 = D2.

+#### Long-term average activation, set point for synaptic scaling

 * `ActAvg` = EWMA of activation (of minus phase activation state) over long time intervals (smoothing factor = `1/Dt.LongAvgTau`) -- useful for finding hog units and seeing overall distribution of activation.
 * `AvgPct`= `ActAvg` as a proportion of overall layer activation -- this is used for synaptic scaling to match `TrgAvg` activation -- updated at `SlowInterval` intervals
 * `TrgAvg` = neuron's target average activation as a proportion of overall layer activation, assigned during weight initialization, driving synaptic scaling relative to `AvgPct`.
 * `DTrgAvg` = change in neuron's target average activation as a result of unit-wise error gradient -- acts like a bias weight.
 MPI needs to share these across processors.
 * `AvgDif` = `AvgPct - TrgAvg` -- i.e., the error in overall activity level relative to set point for this neuron, which drives synaptic scaling -- updated at `SlowInterval` intervals.
 * `Attn` = Attentional modulation factor, which can be set by special layers such as the TRC -- multiplies `Ge`.

+#### ISI for computing rate-code activation

 * `ISI` = current inter-spike-interval -- counts up since last spike.
 Starts at -1 when initialized.
 * `ISIAvg` = average inter-spike-interval -- average time interval between spikes, smoothed with factor `1/ISITau` (relatively fast) to capture something close to an instantaneous spiking rate.
 Starts at -1 when initialized, and goes to -2 after first spike, and is only valid after the second spike post-initialization.

+#### Noise

 * `GeNoiseP` = accumulating poisson probability factor for driving excitatory noise spiking -- multiply times uniform random deviate at each time step, until it gets below the target threshold based on lambda (rate of poisson distribution).
 * `GeNoise` = integrated noise excitatory conductance, added into `Ge`.
 * `GiNoiseP` = accumulating poisson probability factor for driving inhibitory noise spiking -- multiply times uniform random deviate at each time step, until it gets below the target threshold based on lambda (rate of poisson distribution).
 * `GiNoise` = integrated noise inhibitory conductance, added into `Gi`.

+#### Ge, Gi integration

+* `GeExt` = extra excitatory conductance added to `Ge` -- from `Ext` input.
+* `GeRaw` = raw excitatory conductance (net input) received from senders = current raw spiking drive.
+* `GeSyn` = time-integrated total excitatory synaptic conductance, with an instantaneous rise time from each spike (in `GeRaw`) and exponential decay with `Dt.GeTau`, aggregated over projections -- does *not* include `Gbar.E`.
+* `GeBase` = baseline level of `Ge`, added to `GeRaw`, for intrinsic excitability.
+* `GiRaw` = raw inhibitory conductance (net input) received from senders  = current raw spiking drive.
+* `GiSyn` = time-integrated total inhibitory synaptic conductance, with an instantaneous rise time from each spike (in `GiRaw`) and exponential decay with `Dt.GiTau`, aggregated over projections -- does *not* include `Gbar.I`.
+This is added with computed FFFB inhibition to get the full inhibition in `Gi`.
+* `GiBase` = baseline level of `Gi`, added to `GiRaw`, for intrinsic excitability.
-* `GeM` = time-averaged `Ge` value over the minus phase -- useful for stats to set strength of connections etc to get neurons into right range of overall excitatory drive.
+* `GeInt` = integrated running-average activation value computed from Ge with time constant Act.Dt.IntTau, to produce a longer-term integrated value reflecting the overall Ge level across the ThetaCycle time scale (Ge itself fluctuates considerably) -- useful for stats to set strength of connections etc to get neurons into right range of overall excitatory drive.
+* `GeIntMax` = maximum GeInt value across one theta cycle time window.
-* `GiM` = time-averaged `GiSyn` value over the minus phase -- useful for stats to set strength of connections etc to get neurons into right range of overall inhibitory drive.
+* `GiInt` = integrated running-average activation value computed from GiSyn with time constant Act.Dt.IntTau, to produce a longer-term integrated value reflecting the overall synaptic Gi level across the ThetaCycle time scale (Gi itself fluctuates considerably) -- useful for stats to set strength of connections etc to get neurons into right range of overall inhibitory drive.
+* `GModRaw`  = modulatory conductance, received from GType = ModulatoryG projections.
+* `GModSyn` = modulatory conductance, received from GType = ModulatoryG projections.

+#### SST somatostatin inhibition factors

+* `SSGi` = SST+ somatostatin positive slow spiking inhibition.
+* `SSGiDend` = amount of SST+ somatostatin positive slow spiking inhibition applied to `VmDend`.
+* `Gak` = conductance of A-type K potassium channels.

+#### AHP channels: Mahp, Sahp, Gkna

 * `MahpN` = accumulating voltage-gated gating value for the medium time scale AHP.
 * `SahpCa` = slowly accumulating calcium value that drives the slow AHP.
 * `SahpN` = sAHP gating value.
 * `GknaMed` = conductance of sodium-gated potassium channel (KNa) medium dynamics (Slick) -- produces accommodation / adaptation of firing.
 * `GknaSlow` = conductance of sodium-gated potassium channel (KNa) slow dynamics (Slack) -- produces accommodation / adaptation of firing.

+#### NMDA channels

 * `GnmdaSyn` = integrated NMDA recv synaptic current -- adds `GeRaw` and decays.
 * `Gnmda` = net postsynaptic (recv) NMDA conductance, after Mg V-gating and `Gbar` -- added directly to `Ge` as it has the same reversal potential.
 * `GnmdaLrn` = learning version of integrated NMDA recv synaptic current -- adds GeRaw and decays -- drives `NmdaCa` that then drives `CaM` for learning.
 * `NmdaCa` = NMDA calcium computed from `GnmdaLrn`, drives learning via `CaM`.
 * `SnmdaO` = Sender-based number of open NMDA channels based on spiking activity and consequent glutamate release for all sending synapses -- this is the presynaptic component of NMDA activation that can be used for computing Ca levels for learning -- increases by `(1-SnmdaI)*(1-SnmdaO)` with spiking and decays otherwise.
 * `SnmdaI` = Sender-based inhibitory factor on NMDA as a function of sending (presynaptic) spiking history, capturing the allosteric dynamics from Urakubo et al (2008) model.
 Increases to 1 with every spike, and decays back to 0 with its own longer decay rate.

+#### GABA channels

 * `GgabaB` = net GABA-B conductance, after `Vm` gating and `Gbar + Gbase` -- applies to `Gk`, not `Gi`, for GIRK, with .1 reversal potential.
 * `GABAB` = GABA-B / GIRK activation -- time-integrated value with rise and decay time constants.
 * `GABABx` = GABA-B / GIRK internal drive variable -- gets the raw activation and decays.

+#### VGCC voltage gated calcium channels

 * `Gvgcc` = conductance (via Ca) for VGCC voltage gated calcium channels.
 * `VgccM` = activation gate of VGCC channels.
 * `VgccH` = inactivation gate of VGCC channels.
 * `VgccCa` = instantaneous VGCC calcium flux -- can be driven by spiking or directly from `Gvgcc`.
 * `VgccCaInt` = time-integrated VGCC calcium flux -- this is actually what drives learning.

-* `GeExt` = extra excitatory conductance added to `Ge` -- from `Ext` input.
-* `GeRaw` = raw excitatory conductance (net input) received from senders = current raw spiking drive.
-* `GeBase` = baseline level of `Ge`, added to `GeRaw`, for intrinsic excitability.
-* `GiRaw` = raw inhibitory conductance (net input) received from senders  = current raw spiking drive.
-* `GiBase` = baseline level of `Gi`, added to `GiRaw`, for intrinsic excitability.
-* `SSGi` = SST+ somatostatin positive slow spiking inhibition.
+#### SKCa small conductance calcium-gated potassium channels

+* `SKCaIn`  = intracellular calcium store level, available to be released with spiking as SKCaR, which can bind to SKCa receptors and drive K current. replenishment is a function of spiking activity being below a threshold.
-* `SSGiDend` = amount of SST+ somatostatin positive slow spiking inhibition applied to `VmDend`.
+* `SKCaR` = released amount of intracellular calcium, from SKCaIn, as a function of spiking events.  this can bind to SKCa channels and drive K currents.
+* `SKCaM` = Calcium-gated potassium channel gating factor, driven by SKCaR via a Hill equation as in chans.SKPCaParams.
-* `Gak` = conductance of A-type K potassium channels.
+* `Gsk` = Calcium-gated potassium channel conductance as a function of Gbar * SKCaM.

+#### Special layer type variables

+* `Burst`  = 5IB bursting activation value, computed by thresholding regular CaSpkP value in Super superficial layers.
+* `BurstPrv` = previous Burst bursting activation from prior time step -- used for context-based learning.
+* `CtxtGe` = context (temporally delayed) excitatory conductance, driven by deep bursting at end of the plus phase, for CT layers.
+* `CtxtGeRaw` = raw update of context (temporally delayed) excitatory conductance, driven by deep bursting at end of the plus phase, for CT layers.
+* `CtxtGeOrig` = original CtxtGe value prior to any decay factor -- updates at end of plus phase.

 ### Inhib Pools